sugimotot/btsdoc-portal/developers/7_tutorials/07_confidential_transfer.md

 In this case the only thing the public sees is that account ‘peter’ sent 4800 BTS to four different places.
 Note that although 800 and 2000 BTS were sent to the alice confidential account they do not show up that way on the blockchain.

-**Conclusion**: The outside world has no idea how much is in each output, only that they all add up to 4800 BTS.
+**Conclusion: The outside world has no idea how much is in each output, only that they all add up to 4800 BTS.**

 ***